Quick Guide on Agency Nursing Rates

 One way nurses can boost their income is by signing up to work for a nursing agency, but how do agency nursing rates compare to working as a permanent staff member?
 Let’s start with how nursing agencies work.

-How Nursing Agencies Work
+How do Nursing Agencies work?

 If the team leader has worked with a nurse a few times already, allocating a fair patient load isn’t too challenging, and team leaders are more likely to rebook a nurse who performed well on shift.
 If they are not familiar with the nurse, they have to use what information they have to allocate a nurse, which often isn’t much, therefore nurses can end up being allocated patients that they don’t feel comfortable looking after.
 At the end of the day the agency is paid, regardless of which nurse they place, and there have been times that this hasn’t been in the best interest of the nurse or patient needs.